ietf-wg-cellar/matroska-specification/index_matroska.md

 Matroska is a multimedia container format.
 It was derived from a project called [@?MCF], but diverges from it significantly because it is based on EBML (Extensible Binary Meta Language) [@!RFC8794], a binary derivative of XML.
-EBML enables significant advantages in terms of future format extensibility, without breaking file support in old parsers.
+EBML provides significant advantages in terms of future format extensibility, without breaking file support in old parsers.

 First, it is essential to clarify exactly "What an Audio/Video container is", to avoid any misunderstandings: